adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 ![linear time](../../static/differential-growth/linear-buckets.png)
 </p>

-Although I've optimized the simulation, the experiment is still rather slow.
+Although I had optimized the simulation, the experiment was still rather slow.
-After doing some profiling, I noticed that the bottleneck seems to be drawing on the canvas.
+After doing some profiling, I noticed that the bottleneck seemed to be drawing on the canvas.

 ## Two threads